arpgate/arpgate/README.md

 https://s3.amazonaws.com/arpgate/public/2015-4-11-arpgate.rar

-In minutes you have a fully functional VPN, DHCP, DNS, PXE-Boot, IDS, IoT gateway!
+In minutes you have a fully functional firewalled VPN, DHCP, DNS, PXE-Boot, TFTP, MQTT, IDS, gateway!

-This is an alpha release, configuration has to be done manually like on any Ubuntu server
+This is an alpha release, configuration for now has to be done manually like with any Ubuntu server

-Work on the UI is in progress at project arpgate/manage
+Work on a cli and a web UI are in progress at project arpgate/cli and arpgate/service.